Strong Orbit Equivalence in Cantor dynamics and simple locally finite groups: Introduction

-For $f\in [\fie]$, the application $\accfonction{n_f}{X}{\Z}{x}{n_f(x)}$ is called \textit{a cocycle of $f$}. \end{defnonnum} \begin{rmknonnum} Since $\fie$ is minimal, cocycles are uniquely defined. \end{rmknonnum} \begin{defnonnum} The \textit{topological full group of $\fie$}, denoted by $\llbracket\fie\rrbracket$, is the subgroup of elements in $[\fie]$ which have a continuous cocycle. \end{defnonnum} Using this vocabulary, Giordano, Putnam and Skau's Theorem about orbit equivalence is the following:
+For $f\in [\fie]$, the application $\accfonction{n_f}{X}{\Z}{x}{n_f(x)}$ is called \textit{a cocycle of $f$}. \end{defnonnum} \begin{rmknonnum} Since $\fie$ is aperiodic (because it is minimal), cocycles are uniquely defined. \end{rmknonnum} \begin{defnonnum} The \textit{topological full group of $\fie$}, denoted by $\llbracket\fie\rrbracket$, is the subgroup of elements in $[\fie]$ which have a continuous cocycle. \end{defnonnum} Using this vocabulary, Giordano, Putnam and Skau's Theorem about orbit equivalence is the following:

-\begin{thmnonnum}[\cite{GPS2}, Corollary 4.6] Let ($\fie_1,X_1)$ and $(\fie_2,X_2)$ be minimal Cantor systems.
+\begin{thmnonnum}[{\cite{GPS2}, Corollary 4.6}] Let ($\fie_1,X_1)$ and $(\fie_2,X_2)$ be minimal Cantor systems.
 Then the following are equivalent: \begin{enumerate}[(i)] \item The two systems ($\fie_1,X_1)$ and $(\fie_2,X_2)$ are orbit equivalent \item The full groups $[\fie_1]$ and $[\fie_2]$ are isomorphic as abstract groups \item There exists a homeomorphism $\fct{g}{X_1}{X_2}$ that pushes forward $\fie_1$-invariant measures onto $\fie_2$-invariant measures, i.e $g_*M(\fie_1)=M(\fie_2)$, where